BenjiJackson1/startup/notes.md

 to have a web certificate.
 This allows me to use the more secure HTTPS rather than simply using HTTP.
 Since the internet as a whole is moving towards more secure options, it is important to use this service and provide a more secure connection.

+## 2. HTML Notes

+### HTML Structure Elements
+There are a variety of elements that can be used in HTML to provide structure to the elements that are included.
+These follow a hierarchical structure with different layers.
+It is easy to incorporate media and links into HTML as well.
+Each element is contained within a <> and a </>.
+This syntax is seen throughout the HTML file.